 If we had an S+ tier, then Lifeline would have been part of it all by herself.
-Easily the best legend, Lifeline has been a top-tier pick ever since Season One.
-An out-and-out support character, Lifeline’s ability set focuses on sustainability, and her small frame and hitbox makes her a difficult target.
+Easily the best legend, she has been a top-tier pick ever since Season One.
+Her ability set focuses on sustainability, and her small frame and hitbox makes her a difficult target.
 Her tactical ability D.O.C Drone drops an adorable little drone that heals 7.5 health a second for 20 seconds.
-What’s great about this ability is it can be used in combat while hiding behind cover, allowing you to engage enemies while healing yourself and your allies.
+What’s great about this ability is it can be used in combat while hiding behind cover.
+This allows you to engage enemies while healing yourself and your allies.
 Although the Drone can no longer heal outside of the circle, it’s still incredibly powerful.

-Her passive creates an impenetrable 180 degree radius shield around Lifeline when trying to revive a team-mate.
-Originally this was all her passive did, but it was buffed over Season Four and Five and renamed to Combat Revive instead of Combat Medic.
-The new and improved passive now allows Lifeline access to secret compartments in Blue Supply Bins and the potential to revive two team-mates simultaneously.
+Her passive creates an impenetrable 180 degree radius shield around her when trying to revive a team-mate.
+Originally this was all her passive did, but it was buffed over Season Four and Five.
+The new and improved passive now allows Lifeline access to secret compartments in Blue Supply Bins.
+She also gained the potential to revive two team-mates simultaneously.
 The D.O.C drone can be left to complete a revive on a fallen ally, allowing the Lifeline player the opportunity to revive a second.

-As if her support capabilities weren’t already insane, her ultimate Care Package drops a pod full of high-quality defensive gear every six minutes.
-Lifeline is the lifeblood of a good comp, and her ability to heal, revive and gear up her team-mates is invaluable, especially as all Body Shields now offer 25 less armor.
-Plus everyone loves a good Lifeline player.
+As if her support capabilities weren’t already insane, her ultimate Care Package drops loot every six minutes.
+Lifeline is the lifeblood of a good comp, and her ability to heal, revive and gear up her team-mates is invaluable.
+Plus, all Body Shields now offer 25 less armor so her healing is a bonus!

-In Season Five, Pathfinder’s Grappling Hook cooldown was increased from 15 to 35 seconds, and in Season Six his unique passive ability to use Survey Beacons was shared between all recon characters.
-However, despite these changes, Pathfinder is still one of the best legends.
+In Season Five, Pathfinder’s Grappling Hook cooldown was increased from 15 to 35 seconds.
+In Season Six his unique passive ability to use Survey Beacons was shared between all recon characters.
+However, despite these changes, he is still one of the best legends.
 A few hours and a couple of YouTube highlight reels later, most players will get to grips with the Grappling Hook to be able to use the momentum to swing around rocks, ascend buildings and escape danger effortlessly.
 The Grappling Hook alone makes Pathfinder incredibly fun to play and he also has some of the best voice lines in the game.

-His Ultimate, Zipline Gun, can extend up to 100 meters, meaning you can escape the circle, rush an enemy team or position yourself on terrain inaccessible by foot.
+His ultimate, Zipline Gun, can extend up to 100 meters.
+Whether you need to escape the circle, rush an enemy team or position yourself on terrain inaccessible by foot – his zipline has you covered.
 The cooldown of the Ultimate can be reduced by accessing Survey Beacons, which is not a brilliant passive but his two other abilities grant so much mobility it’s insane.

 Bloodhound’s tactical ability is Eye of the Allfather which is an AOE scan that works through structures.
 It will briefly reveal enemy positions and show you their location for four seconds.
 This ability is a camper’s nightmare and will allow you and your team to avoid ambushes as well as plan your assault of an occupied building.
-Bloodhound’s ultimate Beast of the Hunt is the icing on the cake that lets you transform into a killing machine.
+Their ultimate Beast of the Hunt is the icing on the cake that lets you transform into a killing machine.
 When activated your senses are heightened and all enemies and their footprints are highlighted in red.
 Bloodhound will move faster and be able to use the Eye of the Allfather AOE scan every 6 seconds instead of 25.
-In terms of hero design, Bloodhound is Apex Legends’ best, and a legend that gives an immense strategic advantage on the battlefield.
+In terms of hero design, Bloodhound is Apex Legends’ best Legend, giving you a strategic advantage on the battlefield.

 If you’ve been playing Apex then there is no way you haven’t had to deal with a Wraith in nearly every squad.
 Voices From the Void allows you to know when you’ve been pinged as a target by an enemy squad which can be invaluable to let your team know when they’ve been caught.
 Into the Void is an easy escape from any awkward situation solo, but leaves behind a trail that can be easily followed.
 Finally, Dimensional Rift is incredibly powerful if you want to split up to cover more ground then group up once again, or escape a hairy situation.
 Knocked teammates can also crawl through a Rift to safety.
 Be warned, though, enemies can use the Dimensional Rift to their advantage as well.